perezjprz19/my-portfolio/README.md

 ### Helpful Resources

 - [MDN Web Docs - Client-Side Form Validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) - This site was very helpful in helping implement some type of validation for my contact form.
+- [Kevin Powell - HTML section elements are a lie (sort of)](https://youtu.be/ULdkpU51hTQ) - This video was helpful because it helped me understand that section elements should be used sparingly.
+Section elements are actually not semantic on their own.
+They act like a div element unless they are given the aria-labelledby, aria-label, or title attribute.

 ### Images